WalletScrutiny/WalletScrutinyCom/_android/ch.smd.icynote.md

 ---

-This is the companion app to the hardware wallet: {% include walletLink.html wallet='hardware/icynote' verdict='true' %}
+This is the companion app to the bearer token: {% include walletLink.html wallet='bearer/icynote' verdict='true' %}